Decidable (Ac)counting with Parikh and Muller: Adding Presburger Arithmetic to Monadic Second-Order Logic over Tree-Interpretable Structures

 Finally, we \emph{``de-skolemize''}: all constants and unary predicates introduced via the initial skolemization, but also by the intermediate transformation steps, are projected away from the signature, re-interpreting them as existentially quantified individual and set variables.
 We thus recover ``proper'' equivalence with the initial formula.
 Last, we bring the formula in disjunctive normal form and pull the trailing existential individual quantifiers inside.

-\begin{definition}[General Normal Form] A \emph{Parikh constraint} is a classical Presburger constraint without number variables and where in all occurring set terms are set variables.
+\begin{definition}[General Normal Form] A \emph{Parikh constraint} is a classical Presburger atom without number variables and where all occurring set terms are set variables.
 An \thegoodlogic formula is in \emph{general normal form} (GNF), if it is of the shape

 where the $\varphi_i$ are CMSO formulae,\footnote{Recall that CMSO is MSO with modulo and finiteness atoms over set variables.} whereas the $\chi_{i,j}$ are (unnegated) Parikh constraints. \end{definition}